 Social Work Reference Center (EBSCO)

 Information resource for social workers and mental health professionals.
-Covers a wide array of topics such as adolescent health, aging, end-of-life care, clinical social work, and diversity.
+Covers a wide array of topics such as social problems, adolescent health, aging, end-of-life care, clinical social work, and diversity.

 Free Online Resources

 Resources in this list include temporarily free or expanded access to partially free resources.
 Due to the current situation, they are being made available online at no cost, but access is determined by the vendor or host.
 You may be required to sign up for an account.
 These resources are not administered by VGCC Library Services.